zypr/perfectrootserver/README.md

 This is a Fork from Zypr's perfectrootserver

-Please download only versions tagged with Latest release!
+Please download only versions tagged with latest release!

 #Short instructions: